-6 Classification of Crops | Total Growing Period of Crops
+6 Types of Crops: Total Growing Period of Some Crops

-There are many types of crops which are classified into different categories based on agricultural use, seasons, life cycle, etc.
+Crops are classified into different categories based on agricultural use, seasons, life cycle, etc.

-A. Agricultural classification of crops
+i.
+Agricultural classification of crops

-a) Field crops: Wheat, Rice, Maize, Barley etc.
+a.
+Field crops: Wheat, Rice, Maize, Barley, etc.

-b) Plantation Crops: Tea, Coffee, Coconut etc.
+b.
+Plantation Crops: Tea, Coffee, Coconut, etc.

-c) Commercial crops: Oilseed, Cotton, Sugarcane, Groundnut etc.
+c.
+Commercial Crops: Oilseed, Cotton, Sugarcane, Groundnut, etc.

-d) Horticulture: Fruits and vegetables.
+d.
+Horticulture: Fruits and vegetables.

-e) Forage crops and grass: Fodder.
+e.
+Forage Crops and Grass: Fodder.

-f) Miscellaneous crop: Silk, Medicinal crops etc.
+f.
+Miscellaneous Crops: Silk, Medicinal crops, etc.

-B. Classification of crops based on crop season
+ii.
+Classification of crops based on crop season

 A. Rabi crops:

-Rabi season starts from October and ends on 31st March: The crops which are sown in the winter season are called Rabi crops.
+✔ The crops which are sown in the winter season are called Rabi crops.
 So they are also called winter crops.
-Rabi crops are Wheat, Linseed, Mustard, Potatoes etc.

 B. Kharif crops:

-Kharif season starts from 1st April to 30th September.
-The crops which are sown in the summer season are called Kharif crops.
+✔ The crops which are sown in the summer season are called Kharif crops.
 They are also called summer crops.
-Kharif crops are Rice, Maize, Cotton, Tobacco.
-Ground Nut, Millet etc

 C. Perennial crops: